arijitsinha80/hid-sp18-405/hadoop/hadoop-python-docker-sentiment/README.md

 ## Run pseudo-distributed cluster

-The execution of the same analysis on pseudo-distributed cluster is isolated in the directory hadoop-pseudo, details are listed in the Readme.md file in this directory.

-* First cd to this directory then use the Makefile there:

-		cd hadoop-pseudo

-* Build image, run analysis, get results

-		make all

-* Build the image

-		make build

-* Run container with interactive shell

-		make container

-* Run the container with sentiment analysis

-		make run

-* Get the result after the analysis

-		make get

-* Stop container

-		make stop

-* Clean up result

-		make clean
+To execute the pseudo-distributed cluster and get results, one could use the shell script:

+		./pseudo-run.sh

+There is also a Makefile in the directory hadoop-pseudo allowing more options including build image, start cluster, start interactive shell etc. For details, please see the Readme.md file

+		vi hadoop-pseudo/Readme.md

 ## Run cluster on Echo

 The cluster can be deployed on FutureSystem Echo.
 Both pseudo-distributed and fully distributed clusters are supported.

+* clone the repository (WILL finalize this)
-* First cd to this directory:
+* cd to the directory hadoop-python-docker-sentiment

-		cd echo

 * To start pseudo-distributed cluster, run analysis and get back results before shutting down the cluster

 		./pseudo-run.sh